John D. West

 I am interested in understanding the relationships between upper mantle flow dynamics and crustal plate tectonics, particularly in regions undergoing extension.
 My primary tool is the broadband seismometer.

-I am an active participant in field work on the High Lava Plains Project in central Oregon, and expect to be working with data from that experiment once more seismometers are installed and operational.
+I was an active participant in field work on the High Lava Plains Project in central Oregon, and have developed a web site documenting the station design and procedures from that experiment.